Preview & Export Retrospectives

 Manually-initiated export

-Outside of Runbooks, you can also directly initiate an export to Confluence by clicking the ellipses in the Retrospective view and choosing "Export to Confluence."
+Outside of Runbooks, you can also directly initiate an export to Confluence by clicking the Export in the Retrospective view and choosing "Export to Confluence."
 This requires the integration to be installed but does not require the Runbook step.

 Google Docs